AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 A cache is a mechanism to shorten data access times, reduce latency, and improve input/output (I/O) speeds.
 Adaptive forms cache stores only HTML content and JSON structure of an adaptive form without saving any pre-filled data.
 It helps in reducing the time required to render an adaptive form on the client.
 It is designed specifically for adaptive forms.

-## Considerations for caching adaptive forms on a dispatcher {#considerations}

-* When using the adaptive forms cache, use the AEM [!DNL Dispatcher] to cache client libraries (CSS and JavaScript) of an adaptive form.
-* While developing custom components, on the server used for development, keep the adaptive forms cache disabled.
-* URLs without extension are not cached.
-For example, URL with pattern  pattern`/content/forms/[folder-structure]/[form-name].html` are cached and caching ignores URLs with pattern `/content/dam/formsanddocument/[folder-name]/<form-name>/jcr:content`.
-So, use URLs with extensions to take benefits of caching.
-* Considerations for localized adaptive forms:
-  * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an adaptive form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
-  * [Disable using browser locale](supporting-new-language-localization.md#how-localization-of-adaptive-form-works) for URLs with format `http://host:port/content/forms/af/<adaptivefName>.html`.
-  * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is disabled, the non-localized version of the adaptive form is served.
-The non-localized language is the language used while developing the adaptive form.
-The locale configured for your browser (browser locale) is not taken into consideration and a non-localized version of the adaptive form is served.
-  * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served, if available.
-The language of the localized adaptive form is based on the locale configured for your browser (browser locale).
-It can lead to [caching only first instance of an adaptive form].
-To prevent the issue from happening on your instance, see [troubleshooting](#only-first-insatnce-of-adptive-forms-is-cached).

-## Pre-requisites {#pre-requisites}

-* Enable the [merging or prefilling data at client](prepopulate-adaptive-form-fields.md#prefill-at-client) option.
-It helps merge unique data for each instance of a pre-filled form.
-* [Enable flush agent on publish instance](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/page-invalidate.html#invalidating-dispatcher-cache-from-a-publishing-instance).
-It helps gain better caching performance for adaptive forms.

 ## Configure adaptive forms cache at author and publish instances {#configure-adaptive-forms-caching-at-author-and-publish-instances}

 1. Go to AEM web console configuration manager at `https://[server]:[port]/system/console/configMgr`.